Hal E. Chester: British career

 After sailing to Britain on The Liberte in 1955 with his wife Virginia (née Wetherly) and two young sons, he was able to take advantage of tax laws intended to encourage international co-productions.
 The couple, who had married in 1948, soon had a third son soon afterwards.
-The family adapted so well to British life they set up permanent home in London, where Chester lived until he died.
+The family adapted so well to British life that they set up a permanent home in London, where Chester lived until he died.
 He produced The Weapon (1956) for Republic Pictures in a co-production deal.
 He co-wrote the screenplay and produced Night of the Demon (1957), which according to Martin Scorsese is "one of the scariest films ever made".
 Starring Dana Andrews and Peggy Cummins, it was directed by Jacques Tourneur.
 He followed it with The Two Headed Spy (1958) and School for Scoundrels (1960) with Terry-Thomas, Ian Carmichael, Alastair Sim and Janette Scott.
 This comedy, derived loosely from the books of Stephen Potter was a box-office success, but also the last hit of Chester's career.

 Chester later produced His and Hers (1961), The Comedy Man (1964) and, along with Peter Stone and Frank Tarloff, co-wrote the screenplay for Father Goose (1964) starring Cary Grant.
 The Double Man (1967), a cold-war spy thriller, features Yul Brynner and Britt Ekland in the leads while The Secret War of Harry Frigg (1968) stars Paul Newman.
 Chester's last film as producer was Take A Girl Like You (1970) directed by Jonathan Miller.
 It was based on the Kingsley Amis novel, was adapted by George Melly, and stars Hayley Mills and Oliver Reed.
 For the remake of School for Scoundrels (2006) Chester was credited as an executive producer.

 Chester's second son died in a car accident in 1978, as did his wife in 1980.

-In 2003, Hal E. Chester suffered a stroke which left him severely incapacitated and died in London on March 25, 2012.
+In 2003, Chester suffered a stroke which left him severely incapacitated.
+He died in London on March 25, 2012.